ZerBea/hcxdumptool/README.md

 If you can't control the environment it is absolutely mandatory to set the [BPF](https://wiki.wireshark.org/CaptureFilters)!

+The BPF can be used to select a target (or multible targets) or to protect devices.

 By default options hcxdumptool is running three attack vectors:

 * connect to an ACCESS POINT to get a PMKID (turn off by --attemptapmax)